Like any big city, Leeds has plenty of surprises for you to discover – so start exploring.

 A rather awesome mural inspired by the city’s past

-As part of their Patrons Projects, Northern Monk brought in Nomad Clan and Tankpetrol to create a beautiful homage to the city’s industrial heritage.
+As part of their Patrons Projects, Northern Monk & CEG have brought in Nomad Clan and Tankpetrol to create a beautiful homage to the city’s industrial heritage.
 The new mural shows two men – on the right, Tankpetrol’s John Marshall stands tall, while on the left, Nomad Clan have created a personal tribute to artist Hayley’s grandfather, who once worked in the mills.
 You’ll find the mural on Globe Road, just off Water Lane.

 13 Globe Road, Leeds, West Yorkshire, LS11 5QG.

 Leeds has two public herb gardens, where you can pick up everything from thyme and rosemary to sage, mint and chives.
 The first is the Leeds Beckett Pocket Beds, which can be found just in front of Dry Dock – but it’s not just herbs here, they also have strawberry plants and even an apple tree.
 The second is the sustainable garden at University of Leeds, which is tucked away in Chancellor’s Court, which has an edible hedge with hazel, blackthorn, blackcurrant, redcurrant, gooseberry and elderberry, as well as vegetables and herbs.

 Leeds Beckett Pocket Beds, Woodhouse Lane, Leeds, West Yorkshire, LS2 3AX & Chancellor’s Court, Leeds, West Yorkshire, LS2 9NH.